SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw3/README.md

 10^-16: 1.11022, 0.555112, -0.403116, 0.151995
 ```

 As we can see, errors made by h = 1e-16 are much bigger than other h values.
-I didn't list all h here, when h is from 1e-1 to 1e-8, errors are decending, after that, error grows up.
+I didn't list all h here, when h is from 1e-1 to 1e-8, errors are decending, after that, all errors grow up.

 #### Part II